 gpio: build: ./gpio devices: - "/dev/i2c-1:/dev/i2c-1" - "/dev/mem:/dev/mem" - "/dev/ttyACM0:/dev/ttyACM0" cap_add: - SYS_RAWIO

-There are a few settings and considerations specific to balena that need to be taken into account when building multicontainer applications.
+There are a few settings and considerations specific to balena that need to be taken into account when building multicontainer fleets.

 host allows the container to share the same network namespace as the host OS.
 When this is set, any ports exposed on the container will be exposed locally on the device.
 This is necessary for features such as bluetooth.

-With multicontainer applications, balena supports the use of named volumes, a feature that expands on the persistent storage functionality used by older versions of balenaOS.
+With multicontainer fleets, balena supports the use of named volumes, a feature that expands on the persistent storage functionality used by older versions of balenaOS.
 Named volumes can be given arbitrary names and can be linked to a directory in one or more containers.
-As long as every release of the application includes a
+As long as every release of the fleet includes a

 docker-compose.yml and the volume name does not change, the data in the volume will persist across updates.